wacn/trustcenter/trustcenter/privacy/default.md

                 <p><a target="_self" class="mscom-link" href="#">Learn more about how we respond to lawful requests for access to Customer Data</a></p>
                 <label>We set and adhere to stringent privacy standards</label>
                 <p>Privacy protections in Azure and Office 365 are grounded in
-                    <a target="_self" class="mscom-link" href="#">Microsoft Azure Operated by 21Vianet Privacy Statement </a>and
+                    <a target="_self" class="mscom-link" href="https://www.azure.cn/support/legal/privacy-statement/">Microsoft Azure Operated by 21Vianet Privacy Statement </a>and
-                    <a target="_self" class="mscom-link" href="#">Office 365 Operated by 21Vianet Privacy Statement, </a> and the underlying technology that is licensed to 21Vianet is developed using the Security Development Lifecycle (which includes addressing privacy requirements in the process of developing software).
+                    <a target="_self" class="mscom-link" href="http://www.21vbluecloud.com/office365/O365-Privacy/">Office 365 Operated by 21Vianet Privacy Statement, </a> and the underlying technology that is licensed to 21Vianet is developed using the Security Development Lifecycle (which includes addressing privacy requirements in the process of developing software).
                 </p>
                 <p>We then back those protections with strong contractual commitments to safeguard Customer Data in
-                    <a target="_self" class="mscom-link" href="#"> 21Vianet Online Services Standard Agreement for Microsoft Azure </a>and
+                    <a target="_self" class="mscom-link" href="https://www.azure.cn/support/legal/subscription-agreement"> 21Vianet Online Services Standard Agreement for Microsoft Azure </a>and
-                    <a target="_self" class="mscom-link" href="#">21Vianet Online Services Standard Agreement for Office 365.</a>
+                    <a target="_self" class="mscom-link" href="http://www.21vbluecloud.com/office365/O365-AgreeWebDir/">21Vianet Online Services Standard Agreement for Office 365.</a>
                 </p>
                 <p>
                     <a target="_self" class="mscom-link" href="#">Learn more about privacy standards in Azure and Office 365</a>